chnm/model-articles/content/articles/ahnert.md

 this data to open up additional areas for exploration, but there was not room in this article.
-For a good example of how place has been incorporated into the study of networks in early modern literary history, see Yann Ryan, '"More Difficult from Dublin than from Dieppe":
+For a good example of how place has been incorporated into the study of networks in early modern literary history, see Yann C. Ryan, '"More Difficult from Dublin than from Dieppe":
-Ireland and Britain in a European Network of Communication', Media History, 24.3--4 (2018), 458--76.
+Ireland and Britain in a European Network of Communication', *Media History*, 24.3--4 (2018), 458--76.

 {{% /notation %}}

+{{< figure src="/img/ahnert9.png" alt="a network graph" >}}

+{{< figure src="/img/ahnert10.png" alt="a network graph" title="Fig 9 (top) and 10 (bottom):" caption="The core of the network, showing all links (figure 9) and only those links of individuals alive at the end of the period of study, on the 28 July 1558." >}}

 The connectivity decreases as more nodes are removed.
 If we look at the very final image of the network (figure 9b), on 28 July 1556 we can see